 Dr. Angkoon Phinyomark

 The human body is a biomechanical structure that is made up of three systems: muscular system, skeletal system and neural system.
 These three systems (the so-called "Neuro-Musculo-Skeletal System'') are profoundly interconnected and a change in one system affects other two systems.
 Unfortunately, researchers often study human body systems and develop related computing technologies in relative isolation.
 To develop the ability to conduct research on these three major systems together, my academic career has taken me on a journey.
-Since 2009, I have developed an H-index of 33 (i10-index of 60) and my 122 published refereed journals, book chapters, conference proceedings, abstracts, and invited talks have been cited 4770 times.
-Forty-one papers have been published in ISI indexed journals (24 as the first author).
+Since 2009, I have developed an H-index of 34 (i10-index of 61) and my 122 published refereed journals, book chapters, conference proceedings, abstracts, and invited talks have been cited 4945 times.
+Forty-three papers have been published in ISI indexed journals (24 as the first author).

 My PhD research at Prince of Songkla University, Thailand, was focused on the muscular system and developing algorithms to accurately classify upper-extremity movement patterns from electromyographic (EMG) patterns.
 These patterns can be used as information sources for the control of multifunctional assistive and rehabilitative devices referred to as "Myoelectric Control" systems or "muscle-computer interfaces".
 During the final year of my PhD studies (2011-2012), at the University of Essex, in the UK, and during my first postdoctoral training (2012-2013), at Université Grenoble Alpes, France, I began to focus my research on improving the robustness and generalization ability of these systems.
 This work focused not only on developing the algorithms under laboratory well-controlled conditions, but also to address and validate the assumptions with regard to user behavior in real world contexts.